ansleyr2/weather-app/README.md

 # javaScript Weather App

-A javaScript based weather app to fetch data from external api and display.
-Uses ES6.
+A javaScript based weather application(web) that displays weather details and forecast for user entered location(city name).

-Uses media queries and css grid to support different screen resolutions and change the layout accordingly.
+The app uses css grid and media queries to support different layouts on different devices.(Mobile/laptop/desktop) .

+Used openWeatherMap api to fetch data for a location and ES6 features to work and manipulate the data.

+Follows the MVC pattern.

+looks good on small screen devices as well!

 ### Demo
 https://js-weather-app.stackblitz.io